-We use biochar at Tracy Garden.
+We make and use biochar at Tracy Garden.
 Biochar is an ancient technology that can literally help save the world.
+You can make it by yourself or with friends.
+Watch below and learn how.

-We are doing a fundraiser to forward our work.
+We are doing a fundraiser to expand our work.

 We are asking for support to provide an internship for a UMKC Environmental Studies student.
 The intern will help promote neighborhood community groups to put and keep carbon in the soil as one means of mitigating climate change.
 They will prepare biochar and soil inoculants that promote more soil fungal activity.
 They will teach no-till vegetable growing; the making of mycorrhizal fungi; and the use of cover crops.
 The intern will help maintain education at Tracy Garden and oversee programs there.